-Thank you for your interest in this project.
 Please read this information sheet carefully before deciding whether or not to participate.
 If you decide to participate we thank you.
-If you decide not to take part there will be no disadvantage and we thank you for considering our request.
+If you decide not to take part there will be no disadvantage to you and we thank you for considering our request.

 If you have any questions about our project, either now or in the future, please feel free to contact:

-This study has been approved by the Department stated above.
-If you have any concerns about the ethical conduct of the research you may contact the University of Otago Human Ethics Committee through the Human Ethics Committee Administrator (ph 03 479-8256).
+This study has been approved by the Centre for Science Communication.
+However, if you have any concerns about the ethical conduct of the research you may contact the University of Otago Human Ethics Committee through the Human Ethics Committee Administrator (ph 03 479-8256), quoting the reference number (18/179).
 Any issues you raise will be treated in confidence and investigated and you will be informed of the outcome.